szalik-rg351/351ELEC-pages/docs/themes.md

 ### Basic Informations

-Fork of 3:2 theme with multiple new options and specialy made for 640x480 with 4:3 aspect ratio
+**Description:** Fork of 3:2 theme with multiple new options like Airen view, toggles for colors or font size.
+It was specialy made for 640x480 with 4:3 aspect ratio

 **Github:** [Link](https://github.com/szalik-rg351/es-theme-art-book-4-3)